The Little Market

 15225 Palisades Village Ln., Pacific Palisades

+COVID-19 update: The bevy of stores at Palisades Village are open for socially distant shopping, with many offering curbside pickup and online services.
 Rick Caruso, the real estate mogul behind the Grove and the Americana, has built, in his signature classic California style, 2019’s answer to the mini mall.
 It’s contemporary, mostly outdoors (this is LA, after all), and frankly, too beautiful to be called a mall at all.
 Veronica Beard, Jennifer Meyer Jewelry, and Vince are just a sampling of the thirty-three stores on the property that manages to feel more like a quaint little village than a retail experience.
 The restaurants deliver, with Edoardo Baldi’s (of famous Beverly Hills E. Baldi Ristorante), Sweet Laurel Bakery, and the more casual Edo Little Bites leading the charge.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety…

 St. Frank Palisades